What Is The Smallest Unit

 Leptons: Another Class of Fundamental Particles

 Beyond quarks, another class of fundamental particles exists: leptons.
+So leptons, unlike quarks, do not interact through the strong force.
 Electrons are leptons; other leptons include muons and tau particles, each with their associated neutrinos.
-Leptons, unlike quarks, do not interact through the strong force.
 Instead, they interact through the weak force, responsible for radioactive decay, and the electromagnetic force.

 Fundamental Forces and Interactions: Governing the Subatomic World